To what extent did Joe Hill’s involvement in labor unions influence the perception of his trial?

 One of the most well known members of the IWW was Swedish immigrant Joe Hill, also known as Joseph Hillstrom.
 Living in Chicago where the IWW was created, Hill became active in the union community.

-After moving to California, Hill’s leadership role grew.
-A talented musician, Hill began writing folk-songs about labor reform, encouraging people everywhere to organize by joining the IWW.
-His tunes used inspiring lyrics to unite workers against what he called the injustice of corrupt and greedy business owners.
+Later, Hill moved to California and his leadership role grew.
+He was a talented musician, and he began writing songs about labor reform, encouraging people everywhere to organize by joining the IWW.
+His tunes used inspiring lyrics and sarcastic humor to unite workers against what he called the injustice of corrupt and greedy business owners.
 After some minor trouble with the law in California, Hill moved to Utah, where labor unions were opposed by government officials and by most residents.
 Hill was bound to face opposition.

 Morrison Murder

-On the night of January 10, 1914, John Morrison and his two young sons, 13-year-old Merlin and 17-year-old Arling, were preparing to close their grocery store in Salt Lake City, Utah.
-Merlin had just stepped into the back of the store when two men entered the front with their faces covered with red handkerchiefs.
+On the night of January 10, 1914, John Morrison and his two young sons, 13-year-old Merlin and 17-year-old Arling, were preparing to close their grocery store in Salt Lake City.
+Merlin had just stepped into the back of the store when two men entered the front.
+Their faces were covered with red handkerchiefs.
 Within a few seconds, the intruders shot and killed John and Arling.
 Merlin witnessed the crime as he hid behind a counter.
-He reported that before his brother lost consciousness, Arling managed to shoot at one of the assailants.
+He reported that Arling managed to shoot at one of the attackers before he died.
 This claim was never confirmed, as a bullet or bloodstains were never found in the store.

 Photo by Photo courtesy of J. Willard Marriot Digital Library

-On the same night and about the same time, Joe Hill, the union leader and then resident of Salt Lake City, visited Dr. Frank McHugh a few streets away from the murders.
+On the same night and about the same time, Joe Hill visited Dr. Frank McHugh a few streets away from the murders.
 He needed treatment for a gunshot wound to the shoulder.
 He claimed that he had been injured in a dispute over a woman.
-He refused to give more details about his alibi, withholding the woman’s name.
+He refused to share the woman’s name or give more details about his alibi.
 Dr. McHugh claimed that he saw Hill carrying a gun that night.
-Using Hill’s wounded shoulder and his unsubstantiated alibi as evidence, Hill was arrested and charged with murder.
+Because of Hill’s suspicious gunshot wound and unproved alibi, he was arrested and charged with murder.

 Photo by Photo courtesy of J. Willard Marriot Digital Library

 The events surrounding Hill’s trial and execution remain controversial today.
-The debate continues about whether he received a fair trial or whether his involvement in the IWW influenced the trial’s integrity.
-Members of labor unions still view Hill as an innocent martyr, unfairly tried and convicted by conspiring business owners, government officials, and religious leaders who opposed unions.
-Others argue that Hill’s unwillingness to provide details about his alibi leave little doubt about his guilt.
+The debate continues about whether he received a fair trial or whether his involvement in the IWW unfairly influenced the trial.
+Many members of labor unions still view Hill as an innocent martyr, unfairly tried and convicted by conspiring business owners, government officials, and religious leaders who opposed unions.
+Others argue that Hill’s unwillingness to explain his alibi make his guilt clear.
 Some contend that Hill, a gifted song-writer, could never have committed such a heinous crime.
 Others, who focus on Hill’s criminal past and his connections to anarchists and violent union activity, stand by the court’s decision.
 Was it possible for such a controversial character to receive a fair trial?

 Alexander, Thomas G. "Utah, the right place, rev. ed."
 Salt Lake City: Gibbs Smith (2003).

-A telegram from Woodrow Wilson to Governor Spry asking him to postpone Joe Hill's execution until the Swedish Minister had a chance to review the facts of the case.
+September 30, 1915 A telegram from President Wilson to Governor Spry asking him to postpone Hill's execution until the Swedish Minister had a chance to review the case

 This lesson can be adapted to fulfill either a Utah History Core Standard or a US History II Core Standard.
 Find the resources for both classes below.